geraintpalmer/LearningVersionControl/README.md

-# This is a repository in which I am going to learn some git.
+# This is an repository in which I am going to learn some git.

 Git is a version control system.